Quality Manual

 Includes: application; submission; decision; extension; retrospective application

-The student concerned completes an 'Application for a Restriction to be placed on a Thesis' form (provided in the previous section, 1.
-Policy) ensuring all boxes have been completed.
+The student concerned completes an 'Application for a Restriction to be placed on a Thesis' form (provided in the previous section) ensuring all boxes have been completed.
 Although the student may not know the relevant research project number, it is important that the student's supervisor provides this piece of information.

-The form is then submitted by the student, with their thesis, to Student Services in UK and Graduate School in China and Malaysia, for processing.
+The form is then submitted by the student, with their thesis, to Registry and Academic Affairs in the UK or the Graduate School in UNNC or the Student Registry Office in UNM, for processing.

-Once Quality and Standards Committee (QSC) has made a decision about whether or not the restriction has been granted, the student will receive formal notification of the decision from the University.
-A copy of this notification is sent to the student’s supervisor, and UoN Libraries, to implement the restriction in Nottingham eTheses or RIS as required.
+Once the Quality and Standards Committee (QSC) has made a decision about whether or not the restriction can be granted, the student will receive formal notification of the decision from the University.
+A copy of this notification is sent to the student’s supervisor and UoN Libraries to implement the restriction in Nottingham eTheses or RIS as required.

-A final decision on an application can be expected within approximately 6 weeks of receipt of the form by Student Services in UK or Graduate School in China and Malaysia.
+A final decision on an application can be expected within approximately 6 weeks of receipt of the form by Registry and Academic Affairs in the UK or the Graduate School in UNNC or the Student Registry Office in UNM.

 It is possible to apply for an extension to the period of restriction once the initial period has lapsed and this is done by completing another copy of the original form.
-The onus is on the student to do this, as there is no process for notification of restriction expiry.
+The onus is on the student to do this, as there is no process for notification of the expiry of the restriction.

 In the case of a retrospective application, the electronic copy may already be discoverable.
-In this case the form may be copied by the student or School to UoN Libraries to request immediate restriction as a temporary measure until the Committee's final decision is notified.
+In this case the form may be copied by the student or School to UoN Libraries to request immediate restriction as a temporary measure until the Committee reaches a decision.

 Thesis embargo

-Requesting an embargo will defer publication of your thesis for a set period of time, usually a maximum of 1-2 years, before a thesis becomes available to read.
+Requesting an embargo will defer publication of the thesis for a set period of time, usually a maximum of 1-2 years, before it becomes available to read.
 (For Creative Writing students only, an extended embargo of up to 7 years to enable publication of the work is permissible).

 Embargos are not formal restrictions as they can be directly requested by the thesis author at the point of upload to the Nottingham eTheses or RIS repository, as relevant.